1. Police Pension Plan

 (3) Last pay period of contribution.
 The City shall not make any contribution for the account of a Full Participant for the pay period in which such Participant’s employment by the City shall terminate for any reason unless such Participant is employed by the City on the last date of such pay period.
 No Participant may make contributions to the Plan pursuant to Sections 14-1-4, W.M.C., other than changes in the valuation of, or earnings on, the Participant's undistributed Interest, after Termination of Employement or loss of status as an Employee as defined in this Chapter.

 (4) Determination of Service.
 For the purpose of determining eligibility to become a Full Participant, service shall be determined in accordance with the following rules:

-(a)Service shall include the continuous period of time an indidiaul is employed by the City as an Employee, commencing on the date the individual is categorized as an Employee.
+(a)Service shall include the continuous period of time an indidiaul is employed by the City as an Eligible Employee, commencing on the date the individual is categorized as an Eligible Employee.